ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/developer.md

 For the purpose of this demo we'll leave at ```.``` which will deploy the distributions under the project root.

 ### Build the project
+When this project is built all it does is downloads the Ikasan Enterprise Scheduler Dashboard and Ikasan Enterprise Scheduler Agent distributions and unzips them in the locations provide by the above mentioned properties.

+- Run mvn clean install:
 ```unix
 mvn clean install
 ```

-Here is what is created:
+- Here is what is created:

 ```unix
 ls -la
 drwxr-xr-x  12 mick  staff   384  7 Jun 13:11 ikasan-dashboard-distrbution-3.3.0-scheduler-SNAPSHOT